Strategy to establish and implement laws and policies

 Strengthening, implementing and resourcing laws and policies

-Strengthening, implementing and resourcing laws and policies which prevent child marriage is an important step towards recognising and upholding girls’ rights.
+Strengthening, implementing and resourcing laws and policies to advance gender equality and prevent child marriage is an important step towards recognising and upholding girls’ rights.
 While most countries legislate for a minimum legal age of marriage, the age of marriage is often higher for men than it is for women and many countries continue to have a legal age of marriage lower than in the UN Convention on the Rights of the Child.

-Gender discrimination and loopholes in the law continue to be rife especially when it comes to issues around parental consent, the right to own and inherit property, separation and divorce and access to professional services and support.
+Gender discrimination and loopholes in the law continue, especially when it comes to issues around parental consent, the right to own and inherit property, separation and divorce, and access to professional services and support.

-Furthermore, many countries have a pluralistic legal system meaning customary law often contradicts and overrides national law making enforcement difficult.
+Many countries also have a pluralistic legal system meaning customary law often contradicts and overrides national law, making enforcement difficult.

 Registering births and marriages

-Registering births and marriages helps prevent child marriage by proving the age of a girl and her partner and means that girls and women are able to seek financial and legal redress if the marriage ends.
+Registering births and marriages helps prevent child marriage by proving the age of a girl and her partner.
+It also means that girls and women can seek financial and legal redress if the marriage ends.